Getting Disability for Spina Bifida

 Newborns with this disorder may be born with open lesions, sometimes requiring surgery.
 Even if the lesions are repaired, children may suffer permanent paralysis and nerve damage, which can cause growth impairments, neurological disorders, musculoskeletal deformities and intellectual deficits.

 Children and adults with the disorder may have difficulty performing tasks and later working.
 Because of this, individuals with spina bifida may qualify for disability benefits.
-An experienced Phoenix disability attorney at Phillips Disability can help prepare your claim for disability benefits.
+An experienced Phoenix disability attorney at Dayes Law Firm PC can help prepare your claim for disability benefits.

 Qualifying Based on the Listings